Computational Engineering and V&V manual

 where = dynamic viscosity

 We simulated velocity gradients, within the negative and positive skew surface features.
 The meshing is prepared such that the complex geometries and wall shear stress estimations are accurately captured.
 We have used second-order numerical schemes for the subsequent analysis.
 Each attachment surface was modeled as a flat top surface moving at 0.83 m/s at a distance of 0.4 cm from a stationary flat bottom surface (the attachment surfaces), which matched the rotational speed and the gap between the inner and outer cylinders in the experiment.
 The dynamic viscosity of water was set to 8.9x10-4 Pa-s.
-The flat surface control was used for the verification of the simulated results with the analytical solution.
+The flat surface control was used to verify the simulated results with the analytical solution.

 The 3-dimensional mesh was effectively simplified to 2 dimensions to reduce computational times by modeling a single cell in the Z-direction, resulting in a control volume containing 7200 cells.
 Viscous forces were set to solve for a laminar steady state.
 A no-slip condition was specified at the solid-liquid interfaces.
 Periodic boundary conditions were set for the X-axis extents to remove any boundary effects: at the minimum and maximum extents of the X-axis (X ±), flow outputs from the X+ boundary were inputs to the X- boundary.
 The one-cell Z ± boundaries were dictated by symmetry, and the Y ± boundaries were set by the solid surfaces and the no-slip condition.
 Initial conditions included a stationary fluid and a pressure of 0 Pa.